While there’s no shortage of spirited places in the region, we’ve highlighted our top 7 spots for spooky history.

 - The American River Inn – Located in Georgetown, this hotel was built near a mine shaft where a few folks met their demise.
 Its best-known apparition is Oscar, a gold miner who fell for a woman who was a ‘lady of the evening.’
 He was shot to death on the steps of the hotel when he got into an argument with one of his lover’s other clients.
 He’s known to favor Room 5.

 - Coloma Pioneer Cemetery – This historic cemetery, founded in 1848, is home to a woman in a flowing burgundy skirt, unhappy that her grave is so far away from her loved ones.
 Just north on the same highway, there have been reports of a tall, bearded man in ragged clothes wandering along the road, who is thought to be a gold miner protecting his claims.

 Looking for more ghostly history?
-Gold Rush Tales offers year-round ghost walking tours along the former Hangtown’s Main Street mixing humor and history with a bit of entertaining horror.
+Haunted Hangtown Tours provides real ghost-hunting gear so you can become a real-life Ghostbuster for a day.
 And the book Gold Rush Ghosts of Placerville, Coloma & Georgetown, by Linda J. Bottjer, provides a fascinating take on El Dorado County’s mysterious past.

 Sources: El Dorado County Adventures, Mt.
 Democrat

 Photo: Cary House by Tom Phipps